sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

     $ grep -rn "conditions:" app/

-and replace the occurrenes accordingly.
+and replace the occurrences accordingly.

 ### :confirm option is deprecated